By Rosa E. Vargas

 At the very least, you will garner or hone transferable skills (skills that lend weight to your profession), which you can leverage once you are employed.
 And, you will add experience to go at the top of your resume, above the job with the employer who terminated you.

 Are you in a position to provide your expertise by working as an entrepreneur?
 You can register your DBA ("Doing Business As...") name, and launch a website, prepare some business cards, and start consulting.
 Read the US SBA's Register Your Fictitious or 'Doing Business As' Name for more information.
 Of course there is more to being a successful entrepreneur than this, but we are discussing the minimum you need to perform to legitimately demonstrate you were trying to keep yourself active in your field.

-Perform a Google search for an association in your field or check Job-Hunt's Directory of Professional and Industry Associations.
+Perform a Google search for an association in your field.
 There are many benefits to becoming a member of an association such as tapping into resources for career development, often including job postings, and staying abreast of the latest news and developments in your industry (maybe even promoting your consulting gig a little further).

 Also, by becoming a member of an association relevant to your career, you will not only create "activity" you can include on your resume and talk about during an interview, BUT you will be networking with professionals of like interest (and most of them will be employed).